AliEsmaeil/multi-dim_list/README.md

 _______________________________________________________________

 #### Note
+- It's preferable to use abstraction layers to hide concrete implementation detials, so the `AbstractDimensionalList` `abstract` layer is used to conform to Dependency inversion principle (DIP).

-The concrete class itself is parameterized genric, you can optionally pass the data type of the element that will be stored within the lest, either it's `int`, `double`,...etc.
+- The concrete class itself is parameterized genric, you can optionally pass the data type of the element that will be stored within the list, either it's `int`, `double`,...etc.

-Parametrized generic type can be ommited, but it will be treated as `dynamic`, so you cn store different data types within the same list, it becomes `List<dynamic>`.
+- Parametrized generic type can be ommited, but it will be treated as `dynamic`, so you cn store different data types within the same list, it becomes `List<dynamic>`.

 #### Coming Updates